chassi-os/js-software-design-patterns/README.md

 // from this point on, all methods called belonging to Dog are called from the managed instance lazyDog.eat();

+// example of failure where arrow operators will not work const brokenLazyDog = makeLazy(Dog);
+brokenLazyDog.sleep();
+// expected output - sleep is not defined
 ```

 ### Behavioral